Defence Research and Development Organisation (DRDO) – History, Achievements, Mission, Labs

 - When the NDA government came into power and increased the problem was in the past.

-- In 2018, military expenses had reached a higher point.
+- By all means, in 2018, military expenses had reached a higher point.

 2. ISRO vs DRDO